NOC-OI/sql-ecology-lesson/episodes/03-sql-joins.md

 ## Challenge (optional):

 SQL queries help us *ask* specific *questions* which we want to answer about our data.
-The real skill with SQL is to know how to translate our scientific questions into a sensible SQL query (and subsequently visualize and interpret our results).
+The real skill with SQL is to know how to translate our scientific questions into a sensible SQL query (and subsequently visualise and interpret our results).

 Have a look at the following questions; these questions are written in plain English.
 Can you translate them to *SQL queries* and give a suitable answer?